Mediocrity: the silent killer.

 In this leadership book, Reeves shows how enduring brands escape static mode, return to explorer mode, and continue to evolve while holding fast to the foundations that make them beloved by customers, trusted by employees, and resilient over time.

-In business, I have witnessed hard decisions being avoided.
-And a series of small, rationalized choices will quickly add up.
-They quietly erode standards, clarity, and conviction.
+In business, Anthony has witnessed hard decisions being avoided.
+And a series of small, short-term rationalized choices adding up.
+These choice quietly erode standards, clarity, and conviction.
 By the time leaders realize what’s been lost, the decision they’re facing is no longer about growth and future success; it’s about survival.

-I work with organizations, leadership, and brands during moments of growth, change, and pressure.
-My work helps organizations strengthen their Foundations so that growth reinforces who they are rather than erodes it.
+Anthony works with companies, organizations, leadership, brands and students during moments change and pressure.
+His work helps people strengthen their Foundations so that growth reinforces who they are.

-With decades of experience inside some of the most high-stress companies, I’ve become a recognized leader in business, marketing, and brand.
-With my global roles at LVMH and Airbnb, and my long Amazon experience (Amazon shares leaped from $325 to $ 2,150 during that period), I speak passionately about Foundations, Leadership for Growth, and Customer Experience.
+With decades of experience inside some of the most high-stress companies, Anthony has become a recognized leader in business, marketing, and brand.
+With global roles across LVMH and Airbnb, and my long Amazon experience (Amazon shares leaped from $325 to $ 2,150 during that period), he speaks passionately about Foundations, Leadership for Growth, and Customer Experience.